scooterh4/scooterh4/README.md

 💻 When I'm not contributing to a project, I'm usually doing Leetcode problems.
 Checkout my [Leetcode profile.](https://leetcode.com/scooterh/)

-🏫 During the Object-Oriented Software Development program I took about 2 years ago, I contributed to several group projects.
+🏫 Two years ago, I took an Object-Oriented Software Development program in Calgary, AB.
+I contributed to several group projects during this time.
 They can be seen either [here](https://github.com/JackyLuong/Travel-Experts-Workshop-5) or [here.](https://github.com/MaratNikitin/CSharpDesktopWorkshop4).

 🔰 One of the first projects I did was for a Udacity Nanodegree.
 I created an interactive command line application in Python.
 Check it out [here.](https://github.com/scooterh4/pdsnd_github)